galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 # Analysis Strategy
 {:.no_toc}

 Most scRNA sequencing techniques use pooled-sequencing approaches to generate a higher throughput of data by performing amplification and sequencing upon multiple cells in the same "pool".
-From a bioinformatics standpoint, this means that the output FASTQ data from the sequencer is batch-specific and contains all the sequences from multiple cells.
+From a bioinformatics standpoint, this means that the output FASTQ data from the sequencer is batch-specific and contains all the sequences from multiple cells, where one sample of cells is equal to one batch.

 In this tutorial, we will perform pre-processing upon scRNA FASTQ batch data to generate an *N*-by-*M*  count matrix of *N* cells and *M* genes, with each element indicating the level of expression of that gene in a particular cell.